-In 2017, Rebekah wrote her first book “Taking My Life Back,” in which she details the attack, and her courageous fight back from pain to finding her purpose.
-Shortly after, she launched Rebekah’s Angels Foundation, which she and her husband created to provide funding for mental health treatment to children and families suffering from trauma.
+In 2017, Rebekah authored her first book, "Taking My Life Back," which details her journey from adversity to empowerment.
+Shortly thereafter, she co-founded Rebekah’s Angels Foundation with her husband, Chris, to provide funding for mental health treatment for children and families affected by trauma.

-Rebekah and her college sweetheart-turned-husband Chris, live in Tampa, Florida with their two beautiful children, Ryleigh and Noah.
+Rebekah and her husband, Chris, whom she met in college, reside in Tampa, Florida, with their two children, Ryleigh and Noah.

 Chris Varney is the Director of Business Development and has a decade of successful experience in managing others as well as handling high level contracts with top company executives.
 He found his passion for working with children & families in need of therapy through the personal experience of his wife Rebekah and son Noah.